En stapel av böcker på ett rustikt träbord mot en rosa bakgrund. Överst ligger en uppslagen bok med sidorna utspridda, som om den fångats i rörelse.

 This book combines Tibetan Buddhist wisdom with practical insights about death, the process of dying, and how to live a meaningful life by preparing for death.
 It provides both spiritual guidance and practical advice.

-• “About Death and Dying” by Elisabeth Kübler-Ross (Original title: “On Death and Dying”)
+• “On Death and Dying” by Elisabeth Kübler-Ross

 This book introduces Elisabeth Kübler-Ross's five stages of grief (denial, anger, negotiation, depression and acceptance).
 It provides an insight into both the physical and emotional experiences that people go through at the end of life.

-• “When the breath becomes air” by Paul Kalanithi (Original title: “When Breath Becomes Air”)
+• “When Breath Becomes air” by Paul Kalanithi

 Kalanithi was a doctor who was self-diagnosed with cancer.
 In this book, he reflects on life, death and the meaning of it all as he is forced to confront his own mortality.
 A touching and philosophical story about the limits of life and death.